DannnB/DanBDesigns/_posts/2016-01-14-codecademy-challange-final.md

 	var woo = prompt("Your password please:");
 	var myBalance = john.askTeller(woo);
 	console.log(myBalance);

 **Further Reading:**
 A book (Online & Print) that I have been reading is [Eloquent Javascript](http://eloquentjavascript.net/ "Eloquent Javascript").
 It aims to explain  programming concepts over teaching you the syntax.

-######AngularJS
+###AngularJS
 Couple of nights I had and error while it sets up the workspace `Opps!
 Please try again later.` after a Goggle search I found out its to do with Codecademy's servers.
 Left it for couple of hours and it was fine.

 The AngularJS Course is a bit brief but its quite a lot to get your head around.
-The projects look very interesting to do and again some build up on previous projects in the course.
+The projects look very interesting to do and they build up on previous projects in the course.

+AngularJS 2 is soon to be released but I am looking into using React by Facebook as my preferred framework.
+Depends on how well AJS2 turns out though!

-##Some Cons
+##Pros and Cons

+####The Pros

-Will have a full list of Pros and Cons in my final #CodeMonth update.
+This is my full list of Pros and Cons in my final #CodeMonth update.

-#####The Little Things:
+####The Little Things:
 An example of what is annoying with some lessons is how strict some strings are.
 For example, JavaScript - Intro to Objects 2:

 This is what it wants: